April 20, 2022

 Why You Need a Feature Prioritization Framework – Part 2

-In the previous installment we covered some feature prioritization frameworks, including the RICE method, and the KANO model.
-In this post, we’ll consider the pros and cons of several other digital product development methods.
-(Examples taken from Roadmunk)
+In the previous installment in this series we covered three feature prioritization frameworks, including the RICE method, Value vs. Effort, and the KANO model.
+In this post, we’ll consider the pros and cons of three more digital product development prioritization methods.
+Examples shown below are courtesy of Roadmunk.

 4. Story Mapping